tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/StudentGuide.md

 -- The recipient must have their own private key, and the _sender's_ public key

 Using a nonce with this method can increase security by adding an element of randomness.
 The Nonce, _number used once_, is used much like a key.
 If employing the nonce method with your public key, both would be required to encrypt/decrypt messages.

+Digital signatures are the use of a private key to digitally 'sign' a document.
+To sign a document digitally, one uses their private key and public key.
+The 'signing' of the document produces a string of random alphanumeric characters, much like a nonce.
+This string is the 'signature'  the recipient of the document can then use the sender's public key in conjunction with this signature string to verify the document.

 </details>